-Your Primary Advisor: The instructor of your New Student Seminar section will serve as your primary advisor throughout your career as a Media, Culture, and Communication major.
-Advisors act as guides and assist our students in navigating their academic careers.
-Please note, however, that monitoring degree progress and seeking advisement is always the responsibility of the student.
-The department offers several types of advising options:
+The New Student Seminar instructor serves as a student's primary advisor throughout his/her career as a Media, Culture, and Communication (MCC) major.
+Each student's designated advisor is also listed in Albert's Student Center.
+Advisors act as guides and assist students, but monitoring degree progress and seeking advisement is always the responsibility of the student.
+The Department offers several types of advising options:

-Primary Advisor Meetings: Students may make an appointment to meet with their primary advisor to discuss their program of study or solve complex registration issues.
+Primary Advisor Meetings: Students may make an appointment with their primary advisor to discuss their program of study or to solve complex registration issues.
 Primary advising meetings are also appropriate for discussing internship and career goals, study abroad options, and personal issues that may arise.
-Advisors are available for appointments year-round.
-If you need to make a primary advisor appointment, please call the front desk at 212-998-5635.
+Students wanting to make a primary advisor appointment should use their advisor's individual Google calendars (links in the sidebar).

-Skype Meetings: As many students elect to complete a semester abroad or travel home to countries outside the US on school breaks, our advisors are available to video chat with students through Skype.
-It is important that students stay in contact with the department and receive quality advising even when traveling internationally.
+Skype Meetings: When students elect to complete a semester abroad or travel home to countries outside the US, MCC advisors are available to video chat with students through Skype.
+It is important for students to remain in contact with the Department and receive quality advising even when traveling internationally.

-Students have two options in obtaining registration clearance each semester: individual and group sessions.
-Information on when to sign up for these registration clearance sessions will be emailed to you each semester.
-If you are currently studying abroad, you should email your primary advisor with a proposed schedule for the upcoming semester and they will clear you to register.
-If you are going abroad during the upcoming semester, we will hold a special pre-registration meeting for you to get clearance for registration.
+Students have two options for obtaining registration clearance each semester: individual and group sessions.
+Information on when to sign up for these registration clearance sessions will be emailed each semester.
+To be cleared to register, students currently studying abroad should email their primary advisor with a proposed schedule for the upcoming semester.
+Those preparing to go abroad will be invited to attend a special pre-registration meeting to get clearance for registration.

-Students should come to their pre-registration advising appointments (individual or group) prepared with a proposed list of courses you would like to take.
-You may download a registration clearance form before meeting with your advisor to help you plan your schedule.
+Students should come to their pre-registration advising appointments (individual or group) prepared with a proposed list of courses.
+Students are encouraged to download a registration clearance form in advance to help plan course selection.

 Registering for Classes with Albert